barbara-tshimologong/command-game/README.md

   ```
   _! arguements explained_
   `ssh-keygen` - This will generate a generic rsa encrypted keys type but want our connection to be secured with a different encryption.
   `-t ed25519` - Here we specify the type of the encryption method.
-We use `ed25519` as it is recommended over `rsa`
+We use `ed25519` as it is recommended over `rsa`.
-  `-C "email"` - This is a comment that we can logged from GitHub servers and will return the client that created the SSH keys
+  `-C "email"` - This is a comment, it keeps track of the client that created the SSH keys.

   Follow the prompts and leave the SSH keys location at default and ensure you password protect your SSH keys.